milonmaze/privacy-terms-observatory-beta/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 Data obtained solely through the short code program, to the extent there is any, will not be shared with any third parties for their marketing reasons/purposes.

 Making Changes to Your Information

 You may make changes to the information that you provide to us on the MyAccount Site by logging in to MyAccount and selecting “My Profile.”
 You may also select the “Contact Us” tab on the Sites to ask us any questions.

-You may make changes to the information that you provide to us on the iCIMS Site by logging into your Profile Dashboard and selecting “Update Profile”.
+You may make changes to the information that you provide to us on the career site by logging into your My Profile and selecting “Edit Personal Information” under “Info and Alerts.”

 Do Not Track